meaganewaller/dotfiles/README.md

 I use <a href="https://github.com/anishathalye/dotbot">dotbot</a> to bootstrap my dotfiles.
 This allows me to keep a versioned directory of all my config files that are symlinked into place via a command.
 This lets me share my files with you.

+### 🧪🔬<samp> EXPERIMENTAL & NOT GUARANTEED</samp> 💁‍♀️

+I update this constantly with poor git habits.
+There are no guarantees of stability, working on any machine but my own (and sometimes, tbh not even my own), or a "productive" "enjoyable" "experience".

+> It's probably best that you dig into the configs yourself.
+It's _not_ the best habit to install mine--A Stranger's--shell scripts.
+But also, you do you.

 ### <samp>INSTALLING</samp>

 ### :blossom: ‎ <samp>INSTALLATION (<a href="./REPOLOGY.md">DEPENDENCIES</a>)</samp>